Construction Technology (CT)

 2 credits (1+2)

 Students will learn methods and materials used in cabinet construction.
 Topics include design, drawing, joinery, adhesives, and finishing.
 In conjunction with the theory of cabinetmaking, students will design and construct a cabinet to develop skills using wood shop power tools for producing a professional quality cabinet.
+May be stacked with CT S155 Woodworking II.

 Prerequisite: CT S100.